Cruwys Morchard

-Cruwys Morchard /ˌkruːz ˈmɔrtʃɑrd/ is an ecclesiastical and civil parish in the Mid Devon district of the county of Devon in England.
+Cruwys Morchard /ˌkruːz ˈmɔrtʃɑrd/ is an ecclesiastical and civil parish in the Mid Devon district of the county of Devon, England.
 It is located about four to five miles west of Tiverton along the road to Witheridge.
+The town had a population of 461 at the time of the 2001 census.

-The parish covers about 5765 acre of land, and comprises a number of scattered houses and farms, and three small hamlets, Pennymoor, Way Village and Nomansland.
+The parish covers about 5765 acre of land, and comprises a number of scattered houses and farms, and three small hamlets, namely Pennymoor, Way Village and Nomansland.
 The church and the manor house are in the centre of the parish.
-The population at the time of the 2000 census was 461.
-The parish takes its name from the Cruwys family who have been Lords of the Manor here since the reign of King John (1199-1216).
+The parish takes its name from the Cruwys family who have been Lords of the Manor here since the reign of King John (1199–1216).